 Psychedelics are possibly the most immediate and profound way to reduce the control of the DMN over the mind.
 Neuroimaging studies have consistently shown that psychedelics like LSD and psilocybin significantly reduce DMN connectivity and that this correlates with the experiencing of ego-dissolution (or losing the sense of self).
 This “resetting” of the DMN could be linked to the antidepressant effects of psilocybin.
 This research can be found here and here.

-Good to know: Synthesis does not currently cater to applicants with preexisting mental health diagnoses.
-However, if you wish to explore the possibilities of psychedelic-assisted treatments, which are currently being investigated for various conditions, you can apply to take part in a clinical trial.
+Good to know: Synthesis does currently cater to applicants with preexisting mental health diagnoses.
+If you wish to explore the possibilities of psychedelic-assisted retreats for depression, please email email@example.com.
+You can alternatively apply to take part in a clinical trial.

 How Does Psilocybin Work On The DMN?

 Psilocybin has a significant effect on the DMN.
 When you ingest psilocybin, either in the form of magic mushrooms or magic truffles, the usual connections in the DMN very rapidly dissolve and your brain becomes free of the control of the DMN (read this research here).